SAP-samples/teched2022-AI180/README.md

 ## Overview

 Explore how to improve the efficiency of invoice processing with a no-code approach through this hands-on virtual workshop.
-During the session, you’ll leverage automation to combine forms, review and extract invoice data, create approval flows, and define rules based on your business needs.
+During the session, you’ll leverage automation to combine forms, review and extract invoice data with RPA BOT, create approval flows, and define rules based on your business needs.

 ## Requirements